 Rules for Style

-Each different style does have specific rules about using endnotes and bibliographies.
+Each different style has specific rules about using endnotes and bibliographies.
 All endnotes will appear at the end of the paper before the citation page, but each style has some distinct rules or reasons for using them.

 The APA style doesn’t use a bibliography.
 Endnotes are only used when content needs further explanation that doesn’t fit into the body of the work or if copyright information needs to be explained.